vandenng/vandenng/README.md

 - Hi, I’m Nate
-- I’m currently expanding my horizons in python programming and Gitlab Pages.
+- Looking to collaborate on a project?
-- I’m looking to collaborate an anything I can get my hands on; I love to learn.
+- You're at the right place!
-- How to reach me: https://linktr.ee/Nate_VandenHoek
+- Let's connect and find out how we can bring the project to life!

 <!---
 vandenng/vandenng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.